 Government Student Loans

 Financial assistance may be available for full-time students who are Canadian citizens or landed immigrants through the Canadian and provincial government student loan programs.
-Students must apply for loans through the province or territory in which they have established residency.
-For more information, please contact your Student Financial Planner.
+Students must apply for loans through the province or territory where they have established residency.
+For more information, contact your Student Financial Planner.

 Lifelong Learn Plan (LLP)

-The LLP allows eligible students to withdraw up to $10,000 per year, tax-free (up to $20,000 over the period you are participating in the LLP) from their RRSP.
-Withdrawals are repayable over 10 years.
+The LLP allows eligible students to withdraw from their RRSP, a maximum of $10,000 per year (tax-free for up to $20,000 over the period you are participating in the LLP).
+Withdrawals are repayable over ten years.
 For more information, visit the Canada Revenue Agency website.

 Student Lines of Credit

 Financial institutions offer lines of credit for students enrolled in full-time programs.
-Credit amounts are based on individual approved credit limits with monthly interest-only payments required while attending school.
-Amounts vary at each institution.
+Credit amounts are approved based on an individual's approved credit limit and monthly interest-only payments required while attending school.
+The amount may vary at each institution.